Usinger-CZ/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Configure "ROLE" and add new one
-- Create a department for organizing ticket assignment
+- Create a "Department" for organizing ticket assignment
-- Configure Teams
+- Configure "Teams" and assign agents
-- Configure Agents
+- Create 2 agents one System Administrator and one with "View Only" access
-- Configure Users (customers)
+- Create Users (customers)

 <h2>Configuration Steps</h2>